Microsoft Office 365 and google classroom Accessibility

 In our efforts to ensure our students are proficient in the use of technology, CFS has made Microsoft Office 365 and Google G Suite available to all middle school and high school students.
 Students are currently learning the use of one or both of these software programs within their core classrooms and in computer classes for presentations, group collaborations, study skills, and quiz taking.
 Every high school student has been given an @cfsknights.org email address, which allows them to download the full and most recent Office Suite, as well as receive 1 TB of cloud storage through OneDrive.
 This email address also serves as a Google login to access Google Classroom and the G Suite.

 Bring Your Own Device in High School

-Many high school students are already bringing thier personal laptops for school use, however, to take full advantage of O365 and Google Classroom, CFS High School is adopting a Bring Your Own Device (BYOD) program starting in the 2019 – 2020 school year.
+Many high school students are already bringing their personal laptops for school use, however, to take full advantage of O365 and Google Classroom, CFS High School adopted a Bring Your Own Device (BYOD) program.
 With this program, all students will choose and bring to school their own device that meets the school’s minimum specifications.
 We chose this program for several reasons:

 • The prevalence of web-based tools and non-device specific programs